LegendaryLoona/LancasterBookStoreProject/README.md

 ## The application also includes several tests:
 - Checking server response
 - Checking if the books are displayed as a list
-- Checking if the filter functions displays the correct books
+- Checking if the filter function displays the correct books

 ## Below you can find our UMLs